Non-uniform Berry-Esseen theorems for weakly dependent random variables: Introduction

-\item Partial sums $S_n=\sum_{j=1}^n g(\xi_j)$ generated by an homogeneous geometrically ergodic\footnote{Instead of geometric ergodicity, we can assume that the corresponding Markov operator has a spectral gap on an appropriate Banach space $B$, and that $g\in B$.} Markov chain $\{\xi_j\}$ and a bounded function $g$ (c.f. \cite{HH}).
+\item Partial sums $S_n=\sum_{j=1}^n g(\xi_j)$ generated by an homogeneous geometrically ergodic\footnote{Instead of geometric ergodicity, we can assume that the corresponding Markov operator has a spectral gap on an appropriate Banach space $B$, and that $g\in B$.} Markov chain $\{\xi_j\}$ and a bounded function $g$.

-0.1cm \item Partial sums generated by a random (sequential) choatic dynamical systems and a random (sequential) sufficiently regular observable (c.f. \cite{Ha}); 0.1cm \item $S_n=\ln \|A_nA_{n-1}\cdots A_1x\|$ where $A_j$ are iid (strongly irreducible) random matrices and $x$ is a unit vector (c.f. \cite{FP}); 0.1cm \item Partial sums $S_n=\sum_{j=1}^{n}f_j(\xi_j,\xi_{j+1})$ of additive functionals $f_j$ of uniformly elliptic (not necessarily homogeneous) Markov chains $\xi_j$ (c.f. \cite{DS,DolgHaf}).
-0.1cm \item Some classes of local statistics (c.f. \cite[Sections 3-5]{Dor}); \end{itemize} As will be discussed in the next sections, once the appropriate non-uniform estimates are obtained several other results will follow (see also Remark \ref{h rem}).
+0.1cm \item Partial sums generated by random (sequential) choatic dynamical systems and random (sequential) sufficiently regular observables.
+0.1cm \item $S_n=\ln \|A_nA_{n-1}\cdots A_1x\|$ where $A_j$ are iid (strongly irreducible) random matrices and $x$ is a unit vector.
+0.1cm \item Partial sums $S_n=\sum_{j=1}^{n}f_j(\xi_j,\xi_{j+1})$ of additive functionals $f_j$ of uniformly elliptic (not necessarily homogeneous) Markov chains $\xi_j$.
+0.1cm \item Some classes of local statistics. \end{itemize} In the above examples what is currently known are only uniform Berry-Esseen theorems (i.e. when $s=0$).
+See, for instance \cite{DolgHaf} for inhomogeneous Markov chains, \cite{GH,GO, HH} for chaotic dynamical systems and stationary Markov chains, \cite{FP} for random matrices and \cite[Sections 3-5]{Dor} for local statistics.
+The non-uniform Berry-Esseen theorems proven in this paper are new already for all of these examples.
+As will be discussed in the next sections, once the appropriate non-uniform estimates are obtained several other results will follow.
+Let us also remark that relying on the results of a previous version of this paper non-uniform Berry-Esseen theorems were obtained for several sequential dynamical systems \cite{DolgHaf PTRF 2} and for Markov shifts \cite{MarShif1}.
+However, some of our examples in the random (or sequential) cases are not covered in \cite{DolgHaf PTRF 2} and \cite{MarShif1}.